chromagic-development/Machina/README.md

 - Can start your Roomba
 - Remote control web app when you're out of audio range
 - Also can play music, set timers, check email and summarize threads, create poems, etc, anything Alexa can do, but smarter, more private, and easily customizable with VoiceMacro scripting
-- Deprecated Picovoice Porcupine is still an alternative runtime option to the default wake word engine and binaries are included in the zip file
+- Deprecated Picovoice Porcupine is still an alternative option to the default wake word engine and binaries are included in the zip file
 - You can keep incrementally customizing it with fun macro functions on the fly!

 <p align="center">